james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 and may be a good fit for libraries that are intended for team-internal use.
 If your library is intended for external users, consider whether PyPI would be a better choice.

-You’ll need to include `git` in your charm’s build dependencies to use a GitHub-hosted library in your charm:
+You’ll need to include `git` in your charm’s build dependencies:

 ```yaml
 parts: